Tokimon/rebabel-webpack-plugin/README.md

 with different Babel setups and you are good to go.
 This works fine but it increases your build time by a factor of 2 (or more) as you have to run the exact same build twice, which includes transforming asset paths, processing images, compiling css, etc. etc..
-All just to have the exact same JS code trageting different ES versions.
+All just to have the exact same JS code targeting different ES versions.

-This is why this Plugin is created.
-It takes the compiled code files and runs it through the babel transpiler one more time (hence the name) and make sure to save the new code to a new file and update the dynamic chunk reference to this new file.
+This is why I created this Plugin.
+It takes the compiled code files and runs it through the babel transpiler one more time (hence the name), saves the new code to a new file and update the dynamic chunk reference to this new file.

-*Result:* Two version of the same code but with different ES targets.
+*Result:* Multiple versions of the same code but with different ES targets.

 ## Usage